modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 	MLA style: Brian D. Josephson – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Sat.
 8 Jun 2024. https://www.nobelprize.org/prizes/physics/1973/josephson/facts/

-In 1966 Anthony Legett considered that a two-band superconductor should show a sort of “internal Josephson effect” corresponding to fluctuations of the relative number of electrons in the two bands and of the relative phase of the Cooper pairs in them,
+In 1966 Anthony Legett considered that a two-band superconductor should show a sort of “internal Josephson effect” corresponding to fluctuations of the relative number of electrons in the two bands and of the relative phase of the Cooper pairs in them.

 In 1970 Lee, Osheroff and Richardson discovered superfluidity in He-3.
 In the superfluid phase of He-3 the atoms themselves present a coupling pairing interaction which is mediated by quantum spin fluctuations rather than by the exchange of the vibratory energy corresponding to phonons as in superconductors.

 When two atoms with odd numbers of nucleons pair up with each other, they collectively possess an even number of nucleons and behave like bosons, condensing together into a superfluid state.
 Fermions such as atomic He-3 do not condensate, therefore it is not possible that they present superfluidity like the boson atomic He-4.
 However, fermions in liquid He-3 form boson pairs and behave as a superfluid.
 Other experiments reported in Lee´s Lecture show that the specific heat measurements in superfluid He-3 present a discontinuity at the transition temperature like the one that characterizes phase transitions in superconductors (see Figure 12.3).

+MLA style: David M. Lee – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Sun.
+18 Jun 2023. <https://www.nobelprize.org/prizes/physics/1996/lee/lecture/>

 <p align="center">
 	<img src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-III/figs/chap-12-sect-1-fig4.JPG?raw=true" width=480 align=center>